Skip to Main Content

 Primary sources are original research articles written by the researchers.
+They can also be first-hand reports of events like letters or photographs about a historic event.

 From Nancyruth Leibold's 7th edition APA Format Lab